|Fats, Oils &

 Most sewer blockages happen when materials that DO NOT disintegrate are flushed into the sewer system (by way of sink, tub/shower or toilet etc.).
 In addition these materials often coat the inside of the sewer lines over time, causing blockages that sewage cannot pass through.

 “Flushable” wipes combined with Fats, Oils and Grease (FOG) and at times roots in sewer pipes and mains cause blockages and damage to private plumbing and City infrastructure.

 The following is a list of items that should not be flushed down the sewer system.
 Do not flush these items:

 This is not a complete list but provides examples and can be used as a quick reference when you are deciding whether to flush, toss, recycle or return an item.
-Download the Recycle Coach App and the Alberta ChemSafe App to learn more about how to properly dispose of various materials.
+Download the Recycle Coach App to learn more about how to properly dispose of various materials.